ispstiima/SPITTLEBUG_DB/README.md

 This work was funded by the European Union-NextGenerationEU under the research program PNRR MUR Missione 4, Componente C2, Investimento 1.1 NextGenerationEU - PRIN 2022 “Sustainable physical management system and automated detection of juvenile Aphrophoridae vectors of Xylella fastidiosa” (Grant N. 20227F7J5W, CUP H53D23005130006, B53D23017280006).

 ## Credits
-Experiments for data acquisition were conceived, performed, and supervised by Annalisa Milella.
-Michele Elia, Arianna Rana, and Antonio Petitti contributed to data acquisition and maintenance.
-Michele Elia, Angelo Cardellicchio, and Vito Renò contributed to data annotation and software development.
+Experiments were conceived and supervised by Annalisa Milella (CNR-STIIMA) and Simone Pascuzzi (UNIBA).
+Data acquisitions were performed by Annalisa Milella, Michele Elia, Arianna Rana, and Antonio Petitti (CNR-STIIMA).
+Annalisa Milella, Michele Elia, Angelo Cardellicchio, and Vito Renò (CNR-STIIMA) contributed to data annotation, data maintenance, and software development.
 The technical support from Michele Paradiso and Giuseppe Veronico is also acknowledged.
 <br/>
 <br/>
 Contact person: Annalisa Milella - annalisa.milella@cnr.it